listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.5-processing-hitl-requests/problem/readme.md

 ## Testing

-When fully implemented, you'll be able to see nearly the complete flow: the assistant requests an action, the user makes a decision, and the system processes that decision accordingly.
+When fully implemented, you'll be able to nearly see the complete flow: the assistant requests an action, the user makes a decision, and the system processes that decision accordingly.

 All that's left is executing the action, which we'll cover in the next exercise.

-To see if it's working, I've also added a `console.dir` just before the `createUIMessageStream`:
+To see if it's working, I've also added a `console.dir` just before the `createUIMessageStream` call:

 ```ts
 console.dir(hitlResult, { depth: null });